 Thanks to an awesome college class, GP sat in on the drums for REO Speedwagon while the crew was loading in.
 Next day, he and three other classmates were the only ones in the coliseum as they watched Styx perform a few songs for their soundcheck (yes…’Come Sail Away’ was one of them) in the 10,000 seat venue.

 His tweets have been called “prolific”.
 Once.
-Like a year ago.
+Like four years ago.